21-Coding/effective-spork/README.md

 Money Heist is a 3D project that uses Unity renderer.
 Play as selected custom designed character, choose your weapon inventory and rob a bank!
 Play as lone wolf or with a crew of your own!
 Start out at your own base and plan a heist!

 # MVP
 1. User can navigate map with custom built character.
+Focus will be on building out the selection menu for a character and weapon.
 2. User can collect items from map that will assist them in heist.
 3. User can win heist by evading local law enforcement.